eromano/eromano.github.io/_posts/en/posts/23-02-2016-how-to-build-a-cocktail-arcade-machine.md

     </div>
 </div>

-But after realizing the console it was necessary to create a mechanism that would keep open horizontally the console when we using as arcade, and, to be honest, it was one of the most exhausting things to do, but in the end I succeeded!
+But after realizing the console it was necessary to create a mechanism that would keep open horizontally the console when we using as arcade and to be honest It was one of the most exhausting things to do, but in the end I succeeded!

 <div id="gallery">
     <h2>Console Mechanism</h2>